supabase/auth-helpers/packages/sveltekit/README.md

 #### Shared Load functions and pages

-To be able to use supabase in shared load functions and inside pages you need to create a supabase client in the root layout load:
+To be able to use Supabase in shared load functions and inside pages you need to create a Supabase client in the root layout load:

 ```ts
 // src/routes/+layout.ts